ivanepopov/namazo-commerce/README.md

 cards.
 Cards include:
     - Product image
     - Price
-    - Rating
+    - Rating & Total reviews
-    - Total reviews
+    - Heart icon to add to cart (TODO)
 * **Individual Product Pages**: Clicking on a product redirects users to the product's details page, where they can view additional information.
 * **Theme Switcher**: A button allows users to switch between light and dark modes.